University-Wide Standards for Graduate Teaching Assistants at Florida State University

 Certification of General Teaching Competence

-Each semester in accordance with guidelines of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the standards outlined in the following sections, the Academic Dean of each College is required to certify in writing to the Dean of The Graduate School that each graduate student who serves as a TA in the classroom or online is competent to teach and for international graduate teaching assistants (ITAs), that they are also competent to teach in spoken English.
+Each semester in accordance with guidelines of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the standards outlined in the following sections, the Academic Dean of each College is required to certify in writing to the Dean of The Graduate School (or designee) that each graduate student who serves as a TA in the classroom or online is competent to teach and for international graduate teaching assistants (ITAs), that they are also competent to teach in spoken English.
 (See SACSCOC statement below.)

-Note: Colleges/units need to validate that each TA is serving their designated instructional assignment in the classroom before certifying to the Dean of The Graduate School that the TA certification process is complete.
-TAs serving as the instructor of record (IOR) for an undergraduate-level course need to be qualified to serve in this role prior to the start of the semester, appointed under the correct job code (M9184), and assigned to the course in Student Central.
+Note: Colleges/units need to validate that each TA is serving their designated instructional assignment in the classroom before certifying to the Dean of The Graduate School (or designee) that the TA certification process is complete.
+TAs serving as the instructor of record (IOR) for an undergraduate-level course need to be qualified to serve in this role prior to the start of the semester, appointed under the correct job code (M9184), and assigned to the course in Student Central as IOR.
 Students who do not meet the criteria for certification should not be appointed as a TA, serve as the IOR for any undergraduate-level course, or receive access to a course management site.

 The University monitors faculty teaching loads, class sizes, and TA usage on a regular basis.
 As such, it is vital that all instructional assignments are properly documented for all students.